RakeshJV2000/BCG-data-science-Job-Sim/README.md

 - Built a predictive model that obtained an overall 90% accuracy in forecasting customer churn and key performance indicators.
 - Delivered a concise executive summary, and provided actionable insights for informed decision-making on business objectives.

-The [images](https://github.com/RakeshJV2000/BCG-data-science-Job-Sim/tree/main/images) folder contains images of all the plots from EDS
+The [images](https://github.com/RakeshJV2000/BCG-data-science-Job-Sim/tree/main/images) folder contains images of all the plots from EDA.